+Table X2: MEP association with the outcomes

+Table X3: D-Wave association with the outcomes

 Discussion

 The use of intraoperative neurophysiological monitoring is of great importance for providing the safest possible environment for intramedullary spine surgery.
 In our study, the presence of a neurophysiologist physician in the OR at all times, being the one that interprets the live signals is a set-up that is not applied everywhere but highly recommended in the literature. (ref)